-• an International Baccalaureate diploma (with English A);
+- an International Baccalaureate diploma (with English A); - a diploma of secondary or higher education completed in Australia, Canada (with the exception of French-taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South-Africa;

-- a diploma of secondary or higher education completed in Australia, Canada (with the exception of French-taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South-Africa; - a diploma of an English-taught university degree programme completed at a Dutch research university; - a Dutch pre-university education (VWO) diploma.
+- a diploma of an English-taught university degree programme completed at a Dutch research university; - a diploma of an English-taught higher professional education programme at a Dutch university of applied sciences; - a Dutch pre-university education (vwo) diploma.

-5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, at least one of the following English language requirements for this master's programme can be set:
+5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, the language level can be demonstrated with one of the following tests:

-- IELTS 6.5; where each separate component score must be at least 6.0; - TOEFL (Internet based) 90, where each separate component score must be at least 203.
+- English IELTS 6.5; where each separate component score must be at least 6.0; - TOEFL (Internet based) 90, where each separate component score must be at least 20; - Cambridge English C2 Proficiency, or C1 Advanced with overall score 180, where each separate component score must be at least 169.

-At the time when the student applies for the programme, the test must have been taken no more than two calender years previously.
+At the time when the student applies for the programme, the test must have been taken no more than two calendar years previously.